anibalsande/Group5-UDC-Seneca/README.md

 ### Main interface
 See Figure 8 for a map and legend explaining what each feature of the LRM App does.

+**Legend**
+1. Open File - Select this button to select your model's dataset from your computer or drive.
+2. Open Model - Select this button to open a previously-saved model you created.
+3. Display Area - The main panel of the interface is where your dataset, graph, model, and equations appear.
+4. Column Selection - The first menu in this panel, Features, is where you select the independent variable(s) for your model.
+The second menu, Target, is where you select the dependent variable(s).
+5. Preprocessing Options - This panel's menu allows you to confirm what you want the LRM App to do with missing or incomplete information in your dataset.
+You can remove those rows or fill them with a mean, a median, or a constant.
+6. Create Model - This panel allows you to name your model before creating it.
+You can also create your model without a specific name.

 ### Variable selection

 ### Model creation